Soil: History of studies and research

 The history of the study of soil is intimately tied to humans' urgent need to provide food for themselves and forage for their animals.
 Throughout history, civilizations have prospered or declined as a function of the availability and productivity of their soils.

 Studies of soil fertility

-The Greek historian Xenophon (450–355 BCE) is credited with being the first to expound upon the merits of green-manuring crops: 'But then whatever weeds are upon the ground, being turned into earth, enrich the soil as much as dung.'
+The Greek historian Xenophon (450–355 BCE) was the first to expound upon the merits of green-manuring crops: 'But then whatever weeds are upon the ground, being turned into earth, enrich the soil as much as dung.'